AlexTelcian/RentSystem/README.md

 # RentSystem
 <h2 align = center> Description</h2>

 Rent System is a mobile application for the Android platform.
-The role of the application is to rent a vehicle, but in the future the application will be modified in such a way that certain properties or homes can be rented.
+The role of the application is to rent a vehicle, but in the future the application will be modified in such a way that certain properties or homes can be rented. <br> Currently the application is not completed.

 <h3> Implementation details </h3>